stormqloud/kazoo-tgbbok/ports.md

 The following ports are involved in a running Kazoo setup.

+This assumes a one server system.

+If you run a 6/7/8/etc cluster the same ports are at play.
+It's just you may want to lock down traffic even more.

 You should firewall ACL these appropriately at your border router.

 Specifically you should by default deny all public traffic to your Kazoo machines.
 Open up ports below as required.